 The banking operations of the Group in Romania were officially terminated in January 2019 with the completion of the deregistration formalities for the Bank's Romanian branch.
-In order to facilitate the branch's deregistration, outstanding amounts in respect of the loan portfolio of the Romanian branch were transferred to Cyprus.
-A small local team is managing the portfolio with IO in Cyprus.
-After successfully recovering approximately €0.5 billion during the preceding years, IO is working on deleveraging the remaining NPE portfolio of the Group's Romanian branch, its properties and leasing loans, the Romanian branch's portfolio with RRD and various properties in Romania with REMU.
+In order to facilitate the branch's deregistration, outstanding amounts in respect of the loan portfolio of the Romanian branch were transferred to Cyprus and the remainder (NPE) portfolio was managed for collection by a small local team together with a responsible team of the Bank in Cyprus.
+After successfully recovering approximately €0.5 billion during the preceding years, the Bank ran a sale process for the Romanian exposure of the Bank consisting of the remainder NPE portfolio of the Group's Romanian branch, its properties and leasing loans, the Romanian branch's portfolio with RRD and various properties in Romania with REMU.
+The sale process was successfully completed in August 2022 and following to the completion of the sale process, the local team was released and the local office was closed.
+The responsible team is now handling the process of liquidating the Group's subsidiaries in Romania.

-In Russia, through its local Russian subsidiary, MC Investment and Asset Management Company, the Group holds a residual portfolio of Russian-originated loans and repossessed properties.
-The Bank actively manages the higher value loans and properties for collection, while the remaining part of the portfolio is managed by a local servicing company.
+In Russia, through its local Russian subsidiary, MC Investment and Asset Management Company, the Group was holding a residual portfolio of Russian-originated non-performing loans and repossessed properties.
+The Bank has managed to collect all major assets and the current portfolio has been written down to a carrying value of less than €1 million.